pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 - Custom Policies for Chromium-based Browsers - AdGuard DNS, Prompt for Download Location, Extended MV2.zip&nbsp;:
   Enables the following policies&nbsp;:
   - The 'Secure DNS' (DoH) setting in those Chromium-based browsers will be set to 'AdGuard DNS'.
-  - The setting "Ask where to save each file before downloading" will be enabled for reasons of security.
+  - The setting "Ask where to save each file before downloading" will be enabled for security reasons.
   - Support for MV2 extensions will be extended.
 - Custom Policies for Chromium-based Browsers - Google DNS, Prompt for Download Location, Extended MV2.zip&nbsp;:
   Enables the following policies&nbsp;:
   - The 'Secure DNS' (DoH) setting in those Chromium-based browsers will be set to 'Google Public DNS'.
-  - The setting "Ask where to save each file before downloading" will be enabled for reasons of security.
+  - The setting "Ask where to save each file before downloading" will be enabled for security reasons.
   - Support for MV2 extensions will be extended.
 - ExtensionManifestV2Availability = 2.zip&nbsp;: &nbsp;Only extends support for MV2 extensions.
 The 'Secure DNS' (DoH) setting in those Chromium-based browsers will be disabled and grayed out, since this 'managed' policy also disables 'Secure DNS'.